Contributing

 We try to stick to PEP8 as much as possible.
 Variables, functions, modules and packages should be in lowercase with underscores.
 Class names in CamelCase.

-We use Black to format the code.
+We use Black to format the code and isort to sort the imports.
 The format will be automatically checked when doing a pull request so it is recommended to regularly run Black on the code.
+Please format your code as follows prior to commiting.

 Documentation